• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 How Does Biological Filtration Work?

-Biological filtration can start with scavenging animals (e. g. shrimp, snails, crabs) that eat uneaten food and fish waste.
-Keep in mind these scavenger animals will also excrete waste that will also dissolve into toxic ammonia and phosphorous, but the amount will be lessened.
+Biological filtration can start with scavenging animals (e.g., shrimp, snails, crabs) that eat uneaten food and fish waste.
+Keep in mind that these scavenger animals will excrete waste that dissolves into toxic ammonia and phosphorus, but the net amount of ammonia and phosphorus will be less.

-Aerobic bacteria consume ammonia and turn it into nitrite, and then more aerobic bacteria consume the nitrite and turn it into nitrate.
+Aerobic bacteria consume ammonia and convert it into nitrite, and then more aerobic bacteria consume the nitrite and turn it into nitrate.
 Aerobic bacteria are bacteria that live in highly oxygenated areas.

-After the nitrite is converted to nitrate, anaerobic bacteria consumes the nitrate in conjunction with phosphorous and carbon to convert the nitrate into nitrogen gas.
+After nitrite is converted to nitrate, anaerobic bacteria consume nitrate along with phosphorus and carbon to convert it into nitrogen gas.
 Nitrogen gas leaves the aquarium and reenters the atmosphere.
-Anaerobic bacteria live in low oxygen areas.
+Anaerobic bacteria live in low-oxygen areas.

-While ammonia, nitrite, nitrate are harmful to fish and corals, they are needed for freshwater plant growth.
-Ammonia, nitrite, nitrate and phosphorous are fertilizer for algae and plants.
+While ammonia, nitrite, and nitrate are harmful to fish and corals, they are needed for freshwater plant growth.
+Ammonia, nitrite, nitrate, and phosphorus are fertilizers for algae and plants.

 How to Use Biological Filtration?